ShrutiSolani/DSA_Java/README.md

 2. Reverse a Linked List in groups of given size
 3. Detect Loop in a Linked List
 4. Remove Loop in Linked List
+5. Find first node of loop in Linked List

 ## Graphs